TM-64/SHC/README.md

 # SHC
-My Programs in space hardware club
+My Programs I worked on in space hardware club